Trump Defied The 2013 GOP Autopsy. So Was It A 'Failure'?

 Fleischer also acknowledged that the party has "a striking problem with suburban college-educated women."

-Another autopsy co-author, South Carolina Republican committeeman Glenn McCall, sees at least one stepping stone to getting more women voters.
+Another autopsy co-author, South Carolina Republican committeeman Glenn McCall, sees at least one stepping stone to getting more female voters.

-"We've had our best election cycle this this year of recruiting more women to run for office at the national and state level," he said.
+"We've had our best election cycle this year of recruiting more women to run for office at the national and state level," he said.
 "We have to promote them, and we have to talk about the issues that are important to talk to women and especially single moms and suburban women."

 It's also true that the report had recommendations well beyond demographic change and immigration reform.
 Fleischer and McCall both pointed out that the GOP data operation is much stronger than it was in 2012.